MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/dev-itpro/pos-app-signing-certificate.md

 - **Preferred** - Obtain a code signing certificate from a trusted certificate authority.

-- **Preferred** - Generate a self-signed code signing certificate to use.
-This is typically used when within a domain.
+- **Not Preferred** - Generate a self-signed code signing certificate to use.
+This is typically used when within a domain and for development purpose only, not recommended for production.

 - **Available as a temporary Solution** - Use the renewed Contoso code signing certificate.
 This is typically used for testing purposes, so it's not recommended that it be deployed in production.